 In this, the first of a series of blog posts on later life mortgages and borrowing, Charlotte discusses the challenges and rewards of lending to people over the age of 50.

-During your first year at Ipswich Building Society, you were involved with changing the way the Society lends to older borrowers by removing later life products and allowing over 50s to apply for the same products as younger people.
+During your first year at Suffolk Building Society, you were involved with changing the way the Society lends to older borrowers by removing later life products and allowing over 50s to apply for the same products as younger people.
 Why was that important to you?

 Although there is no doubt that the building society sector has championed later life lending, older borrowers are still underserved in terms of standard mortgage options in the market as a whole.